Central Coalfields

 Central Coalfields Limited (CCL) is a subsidiary of Coal India Limited (CIL), an undertaking of the Government of India.
 CCL was established in 1956 as National Coal Development Corporation Limited and is a Category-I Mini Ratna company since October 2007.
-CCL manages the nationalized coal mines of the Coal Mines Authority, Central division.
+CCL manages the nationalised coal mines of the erstwhile Coal Mines Authority, Central Division.
 CCL is headquartered at Darbhanga House, Ranchi, Jharkhand.

 Infrastructure

 CCL owns and operates the following: